alttester/AltTester-Unity-SDK/README.md

 # AltTester Unity SDK

-AltTester Unity SDK is an open-source UI driven test automation tool that helps you find objects in your game and interacts with them using tests written in C#, Python or Java.
+AltTester Unity SDK is an open-source UI driven test automation tool that helps you find objects in your application and interacts with them using tests written in C#, Python or Java.

 ## Documentation